Schizophrenia is usually treated with an individually tailored combination of talking therapy and medicine.

-Most people require between 8 and 20 sessions of CBT over the space of 6 to 12 months.
+Most people require a series of CBT sessions over the course of a number of months.
 CBT sessions usually last for about an hour.

 Your GP or care co-ordinator should be able to arrange a referral to a CBT therapist.